kellyluo25/recollectives/_posts/pastlife - 2022.md

 I received multiple boarding passes, baked

+seasons.

 <br />

-## what i think about
+## what i thought

 - sloughed-off ambition. as if i'd been paved over, flattened.
-- **the prose voice:** I read my prose back to myself and hear it in my inner voice, and notice so much of my writing sounds the same these days.
-I don't know if this is evidence of style or stock.
+- **prosaic voice:** I read my prose back to myself and notice so much of my writing sounds the same these days.
+I don't know if this is evidence of style *or* stock.
 My words are arranged like stereoisomers: of equal constitutions, but reformed in spatial orientation.
+I looked around and apparently these schemes are canonized as parataxis and hypotaxis and asyndeton.
+I want to try my hand at experimental forms again and let words roam like outgrowth.
+I want to surprise myself with structures and syntax; stop weeding the garden beds before they've sprouted.
+Perhaps even find more great sentences to steal.
 - **letting go, allowing yourself to grow**.

 <br />
 <br />

-## and onwards to the next

-Somehow I think writing this over a span of two months and a long afternoon was an unconsciously proactive attempt at evading nostalgia before it strikes; and writing this year in review was certainly less tumultuous than writing the one from the year before last.
-But I sense there's an unrealized mechanism of self-preservation at play here: if I don't make the conscious effort to concretize the hills and valleys of the last year, the sandstorm will blow through and flatten my memory into soft blurs of a pandemic purgatory.
-Maybe this will be how I prove to my future self that the current of change carried me through even as time stood still.
-It's so easy to forget so much, and these annualized diaristic tendencies keep the topography alive and wild.
-Over the next year, I'll capture everything else: what I thought, acquired, valued, and foresaw.